Commercial MBS Risk Retention

 The final rule requires third-party purchasers to disclose the fair value of their eligible horizontal residual interest, as well as the purchase price.

-Although the final rule was responsive to many of MBA's concerns and provided for additional risk retention flexibility, there are areas of the final rule where MBA seeks clarification and modification.
-In this regard, MBA has taken a two-pronged approach.
+Although the final rule was responsive to many of MBA's concerns and provided for additional risk retention flexibility, there are areas of the final rule where MBA continues to seek clarification and modification.
 For areas of the final rule that require clarification, we are engaging with the federal agencies that were charged with creating the final rule.
 For areas of the final rule that require modification in order to make them more workable, MBA is supporting legislative proposals that address our concerns.

 For the areas of the final rule that require clarification in order to be effectively implemented, MBA created the 50+ member Risk Retention Implementation Working Group (Working Group).
 The Working Group has identified the issue areas that MBA should seek clarification on from the agencies.
-Some general areas include clarifications regarding the responsibilities that a second third-party risk retention purchaser must assume, and for CMBS with multiple sponsors, the obligations of the initial sponsors once the sponsor for risk retention purposes has been assigned.
-MBA is pursing clarification on these matters with an inter-agency working group that addresses risk retention issues.
+This includes clarifications around the responsibilities that a second third-party risk retention purchaser must assume, and for CMBS with multiple sponsors, the obligations of the initial sponsors once the sponsor for risk retention purposes has been assigned.
+In December 2016, MBA obtained an important clarification from the FDIC that allowed bank CMBS market participants to identify the characteristics of a CMBS structure that would determine its capital treatment.
+These findings were presented during a December 2016 CMBS Implementation Working Group call.

-Specifically, areas of the risk retention final rule that require modification in order to be more workable within the existing CMBS market framework include:
+Areas of the risk retention final rule that require modification to be more workable within the existing CMBS market framework include:

 · Single Asset Single Borrower CMBS - This category of CMBS should fall under the "qualified commercial real estate loan" classification and as such should be exempt from risk retention.